Where do I begin to make the right health care decisions for my family member or myself?

 What health insurance does Boulevard accept?

-Boulevard Health Center accepts a variety of health insurances including HAP.
-We also participate in the Medicare and Medicaid benefit programs.
+Boulevard Health Center accepts a variety of health insurances.
 While most expenses are covered, the final costs vary depending on your individual health care insurance program.
-Our admissions team will be happy to assist you.
+If you do not see your insurance plan below please contact the admissions team at 248-852-7800 and they will be happy to assist you with other communities that may accept your current insurance plan.

 What does my insurance cover?